nelvadas/ansible-role-test-with-docker/README.md

 *How can we test the following role using ansible and Docker?*

 # docker_provision role

-Chris Meyer provides a [docker_provision](https://github.com/chrismeyersfsu/provision_docker/) role to provision a docker container for an inventory machine pull the role in your project's role using ansible galaxy or a traditionnal git clone command
+Chris Meyers provides a [docker_provision](https://github.com/chrismeyersfsu/provision_docker/) role to provision a docker container for an inventory machine pull the role in your project's role using ansible galaxy or a traditionnal git clone command

 ```